Sabrina Dockery

+Early life

+Dockery was educated at Lacovia High School in St. Elizabeth, Jamaica.

 Career

-Dockery was educated at Lacovia High School in Jamaica.
 She was a bronze medalist with the Jamaican team in the mixed 4 × 400 m relay at the 2023 Pan American U20 Athletics Championships in Mayagüez, Puerto Rico in August 2023.

-Dockery won the U20 100 metres final at the 2024 CARIFTA Games in St. George's, Grenada.
+Dockery won the U20 100 metres final at the 2024 CARIFTA Games in St. George's, Grenada, ahead of compatriot Theianna-Lee Terrelonge.
 She was a gold medalist with the Jamaican women's 4 x 100 metres team at the 2024 World Athletics U20 Championships in Lima, Peru.

 In February 2025, Dockery won the 100 metres at the 2025 Jamaica Athletics Administrative Association (JAAA) Carifta Trials in 11.30 seconds, finishing ahead of Shanoya Douglas.
 She lowered her personal best for the 100 metres to 11.12 seconds and then 11.08 seconds at the 2025 Jamaica’s Boys’ and Girls’ Championships.
 She also finished second to Jody-Ann Daley in the 200 metres at the championships.
 She was disqualified for a false start defending her the Under 20 girls 100m title at the 2025 CARIFTA Games in Port of Spain, Trinidad and Tobago.
+In August, she won a gold medal as part of the Jamaica women's 4 x 100 metres relay team at the 2025 Junior Pan American Games in Asunción, Paraguay, alongside Alana Reid, Serena Cole and Marissa Palmer, with the quartet running a championship record 43.52 seconds.

 In October 2025, it was announced that she would be turning professional, signing a four-year contract with Adidas, and training with Lance Brauman at the Pure Athletics training group in Florida as part of a training group that includes compatriots Niesha Burgher and Brianna Lyston, as well as Noah Lyles.
+On 6 June 2026, Dockery set a new personal best 10.92 seconds to win the 100 metres at the USATF Lone Star Grand Prix in College Station, Texas.